Gongsta/competitive-programming/codeforces/README.md

 # Codeforces
 Some more specific notes here.
 See the [README.md](../README.md) for contest results + reflections.

+Problem ratings in codeforces: "Basically, if a problem has a rating of x, then a participant with a rating of x will have roughly a 50% chance of solving that problem in a contest.
+So based on your current rating, you can estimate how hard a problem will be for you."

 Problem | Skills Needed | Difficulty | Date | Solution
 :---:|:---:|:---:|:---: | :---: | :---: